ZeldOcarina/nu-dentistry/dentures.md

   align: left
   columns: '2'
   superheading:
-  heading: PARTIAL DENTURES VS. DENTAL BRIDGES
+  heading: PARTIAL DENTURES VS DENTAL BRIDGES
   text: HOW TO DECIDE WHICH CHOICE IS BEST FOR YOU
   content: When replacing only a single or few missing teeth in one area of your mouth,
     it can be hard to decide which replacement option to choose.
-Partial dentures or dental bridges are both good choices, but which one is better?
+Partial dentures or <a href='/houston-tx/restorative-dentistry/tooth-crown/' target='_blank' class='paragraph-link'>dental
+    bridges</a> are both good choices, but which one is better?
 Dental bridges are false teeth that are permanently attached to your mouth.
 The two teeth on either side of your gap are filed down to fit a crown while your artificial teeth are connected between them as a single piece.
 While often made of porcelain to blend in with your natural teeth, bridges can also be made of gold or other metals.
     Because your replacement teeth are solidly secured to the rest of your mouth, bridges offer a more stabilized bite than dentures.
 However, they also place stress on the supporting teeth, meaning good dental hygiene habits and care are needed